-The OVPR offers a competitive award to provide faculty with one-on-one assistance in implementing the techniques and timeline for grant preparation presented in the Grant Writing Seminar.
+The OVPR offers a competitive award to provide faculty with one-on-one assistance in implementing the techniques and timeline for NIH grant preparation presented in the Grant Writing Seminar.

-ABOUT THE PROPOSAL DEVELOPMENT AWARD
+ABOUT THE PROPOSAL DEVELOPMENT AWARD FOR NIH GRANTS

-- Upon completion, awardees will have a fully-developed peer-reviewed proposal that is ready for submission to a funding agency.
+Throughout the award period, expert consultation is provided by Skype, phone, email, and written commentary.
+Strict timelines and deliverables for both the faculty and the consultant are observed.
+Upon completion, awardees will have a fully-developed, peer-reviewed proposal that is ready for submission to a funding agency.

-The competition for FY 17 is underway.
+The competition for FY 20 is in progress.

-The next submission deadline is May 14, 2018.
+The next submission for FY 21 is due May 2020.

 Questions?Contact Dr. Stacey L. Smith with questions on our Proposal Development Award.
 Stacey_L_Smith@baylor.edu